 - Sore throat

-People who take medications to treat certain conditions may have interactions between those prescriptions and meloxicam.
-Interactions include:
+People who take other medications may have interactions between those medications and meloxicam.
+Interactions may be possible with many drugs, including some in the below classes:

 - Other NSAIDs